Grand Isle, Louisiana: Grand Isle Birding Trail

 The Grand Isle Port Commission Tract is roughly 22 acres and is located on the western part of the island at the corner of Ludwig Lane.
 Two hundred eighty feet of boardwalk allow access to the salt marsh tidal ponds that dominate the area.
 In this tract, birders can spot a variety of passerines, raptors, colonial birds roosting in the sparse chenier habitat, and wading birds.
 The second largest stretch of forest is a combination of the Maples tract and the Landry-Leblanc tract.
 It is locally called the Sureway Woods, as it is near the Sureway Supermarket.
 Together, the Maples tract and the Landry-LeBlanc tract comprise twenty acres of chenier forest.

 The remaining two tracts on the island consist of the Cemetery Woods, which is property of Louisiana State University, and the Govan Tract.
 The Cemetery Woods is roughly four and a half acres and, like the Grilleta Tract, it contains old growth trees that are over 125 years old.
 In addition to the hardwood forest, the property contains salt flats and marshland, which promote the habitation of ducks, moorhens, grebes, and other wading birds.
 The Govan Tract was donated to the Nature Conservancy in 2003 by the Govan family, who had owned it since the late 1800s.
 The tract only consists of half an acre, but within it, the mass availability of lives oaks, hackberries, dewberry, and poison oak attracts birds such as painted buntings, red-winged blackbirds, warblers, and other passerines that can be seen during the migratory season.

 In addition to the Grand Isle Birding Trail, bird watchers can also see marine birds such as gulls, terns, pelicans, and other shorebirds from the Grand Isle State Park at the northeast end of the island.

 Education

 Grand Isle is served by Jefferson Parish Public Schools.
 The Grand Isle School serves pre-kindergarten through 12th grade.

 Grand Isle Library is a small public library responding to the needs of local residents and visitors.
 The new Grand Isle Library opened on Wednesday, November 14, 2012.

+Jefferson Parish is in the area of Delgado Community College.